thasso/pyjip/docs/source/tools_and_pipelines.rst

 Tool validation and pre-processing
 **********************************
-*Validation* is an essential step in all pipeline execution.
-You want to fail as early as possible and make sure all mandatory options are set.
+*Validation* is an essential step in all pipeline executions.
+You would want to fail as early as possible and to make sure all mandatory options are set.

 JIP tools and pipeline come with a default validation mechanism that is triggered while building pipelines and before the execution.
 By default, all ``input`` options of a tool or pipeline are validated and it is ensured that the referenced file exists or that the file will be created by another tool in a pipeline setup.
-In addition, all mandatory options are checked and errors are raises if a mandatory option is not set.
+In addition, all mandatory options are checked and errors raise if a mandatory option is not set.

 You can also customize the process of validation.
 In JIP scripts, you can add a ``validate``  block like this::